browserengineering/book/book/animations.md

 ```

 Let's go back and test the [counter example](scheduling.md#animating-frames)
 from Chapter 12.
-The results are:

-    Without GPU:
+Without GPU, the results were:

     Time in raster-and-draw on average: 66ms
     Time in render on average: 23ms

-    With GPU:
+Now, with GPU rendering, they are:

     Time in raster-and-draw on average: 24ms
     Time in render on average: 23ms